What is Brand Equity? and How it Impacts Your Bottom Line

 Another great example of a company harnessing the power of social proof is Outdoor Voices.
 The outdoor athletic clothing company enjoyed a huge swell in brand equity and value thanks to influencers sharing photos of the company’s brightly colored clothing on Instagram.
 These user-generated content campaigns are invaluable to building brand equity because the best advertisement for your products is often real people using and loving them, in real time.

-On a social media site like Instagram that reports over 800 million daily users, the power of social proof can be nearly limitless for companies willing to use it in the right way.
+On a social media site like Instagram which reports over 800 million daily users, the power of social proof can be nearly limitless for companies willing to use it in the right way.

 Closely Monitor Brand Equity for Continued Growth